-The College offers two degree-granting programs: transfer programs for students intending to pursue baccalaureate degrees, and career programs for students seeking academic preparation for employment.
-The College also offers certificate programs in specialized occupational fields and courses to the community to facilitate lifelong learning.
+The College offers high quality baccalaureate, associate and certificate programs that are challenging, comprehensive and very affordable.
+The Bachelor's Degree can be completed in Biological Science, Criminal Justice, Applied Mathematics, Digital Media and Entertainment Design, Business Administration, and Organizational Leadership.
+A joint Bachelor's Degree in Teacher Education with Kennesaw State University can also be completed on the AMSC campus.
 Learning Support courses are provided to students who need to strengthen their academic skills before entering college-level programs of study.
 Since the College is an integral part of the metropolitan Atlanta community, it commits its resources to address specific needs of this constituency.